spiffe/java-spiffe/README.md

 and receives the updates asynchronously from the Workload API.
 Using the terminology of the Java Security API, this library provides a custom Security Provider that can be installed in the JVM.

+It supports Federation.
+The TrustStore validates the peer's SVID using a set of Trusted CAs that includes the Federated TrustDomains CAs bundles.
+These Federates CAs bundles come from the Workload API in the X509SVIDResponse.

 ## SPIFFE Workload API Client Example

 The `X509SVIDFetcher` provides the `registerListener` method that allows a consumer to register a listener